Environmental Risk Management

 The risk of financial loss resulting from market changes.

-• Less desirable properties in locations vulnerable to climate change may lead to reduced occupier/ tenant demand, reduction in customer base, and reduced asset value.
+• Properties in locations vulnerable to climate change may lead to reduced occupier/tenant demand, customer base and/or asset value.

-• Inability to meet or keep up with market expectation for green technology may result in losing competitive edge.
+• Inability to meet or keep up with market expectation for sustainable products may result in losing competitive edge.

-• AA REIT is incorporating risks associated with market changes into the investment approach.
+• AA REIT integrates market-related risks into our investment approach.

 Technology